 Any bad debts that can impact your score negatively are automatically removed over time.
 According to Ulzheimer, bankruptcies can stay on your credit report for no longer than 10 years, while late payments and delinquencies such as collections, repossessions, foreclosures and settlements stay on your report for seven years.

 4. Take advantage of score-boosting programs

-The number of accounts and average age of your accounts are both important factors in your credit score, which can leave those with a limited credit history at a disadvantage.
+The number of accounts and the average age of your accounts are both important factors in your credit score, which can leave those with limited credit history at a disadvantage.